SoftUni-Internal/interactive-content/EN/03-Built-In-Functions-And-Data-Aggregation/09-Summary.md

 # Summary

-# In this lesson we learned:
+# In this lesson you learned:

 - Functions in MySQL
   * String Functions